 When there is a Pitta imbalance, people may struggle with skin conditions such as acne, rashes or eczema.
 They may develop digestive issues like heartburn, acid indigestion, ulcers, diarrhea, gastritis or become extremely hot and prone to hot flashes and fevers.
 They can also experience early graying of the hair and eye conditions.

 Mentally and emotionally, Pitta imbalance can lead to anger or irrational outbursts.
 Pitta types may lose their ‘filter’ and speak out harshly or critically.
 They may experience irritation, impatience, frustration, aggression, hatred, judgement, criticism, and jealousy.

-During Pitta season, which occurs in the summer months between late spring and early fall, Pitta types are especially at risk of a Pitta imbalance.
+In addition, during Pitta season, which occurs in the summer months between late spring and early fall, Pitta types must be extra cautious of imbalances.
 The hot, bright and sharp qualities of summer can accumulate, leading to imbalances in both Pitta and non Pitta types.
-It’s important to take extra care to balance Pitta during the summer months.

 How to Pacify Pitta Dosha